 Our changing climate now presents a significant and emerging threat to public health.
-Publications by the World Health Organisation, Australian Greenhouse Office
+Publications by the World Health Organisation (Climate Change)

 and WA Health studies have identified numerous direct and indirect health impacts from climate change.
 Some of these include: